Copacabana Fort revolt: Defeat of the Military School

 The Military School of Realengo had 638 students in arms.
-About a hundred of them stayed at the School to take care of those who did not join, while another five hundred, or 449, headed to Vila Militar under the leadership of colonel Brito.
+About a hundred of them stayed at the school to take care of those who did not join the revolt, while another five hundred, or 449, headed to Vila Militar under the leadership of colonel Brito.
 They were of the four branches, each under its instructional assistant.
 The cavalry squadron went ahead along the Estrada Real de Santa Cruz to the Piraquara bridge.
 The journey began at midnight along the São Pedro de Alcântara road.
 The expected goal was to join the revolutionaries at Vila Militar, but it was hostile.

-General Fernando Setembrino de Carvalho was woken up at 02:00 in the morning to take over the General Staff of the Army, to which he had been appointed a few days before.
+General Fernando Setembrino de Carvalho was woken up at 02:00 to take over the General Staff of the Army, to which he had been appointed a few days before.
 The Minister of War, as a civilian, did not command the repression of the uprising, which was the responsibility of the commander of the region.
-However, according to Carvalho's testimony, general Carneiro da Fontoura was "invisible", resting in his office, while confusion reigned in command, with conflicting information about the revolts.
-Hearing the artillery on the way, Setembrino went to Vila Militar in person, where took the lead.
-Most of the 1st Division remained loyal.
+However, according to Carvalho's testimony, general Carneiro da Fontoura was "invisible", resting in his office, while confusion reigned in command, with conflicting information about the revolt.
+Hearing the artillery on the way, Setembrino went to Vila Militar in person, where he assumed command.
+Most of the 1st Division remained loyal to the government.

-Loyalist reinforcements were already on the way: a squadron from the 1st Divisionary Cavalry Regiment, heading towards Realengo in reconnaissance, and, towards Méier, a detachment under general João de Deus Mena Barreto, commander of the 2nd Infantry Brigade.
+Loyalist reinforcements were already on the way: a squadron from the 1st Divisional Cavalry Regiment, heading towards Realengo in reconnaissance, and, towards Méier, a detachment under general João de Deus Mena Barreto, commander of the 2nd Infantry Brigade.
 He had the 3rd Military Police Battalion, the 3rd Machine Gun Company, under captain Daltro Filho, and other units, without withdrawing many troops from the seat of government.
-All of Central do Brasil was occupied: a battalion of caçadores at Méier station, a battalion of the 2nd Infantry Regiment at Todos os Santos, and so on.
+All of Central do Brasil was occupied: a battalion of Caçadores at Méier station, a battalion of the 2nd Infantry Regiment at Todos os Santos, and so on.
 To the south of Vila Militar, a police cavalry squadron guarded the Estrada Real de Santa Cruz.
+The Catete Palace was protected since 02:00 by a company of infantry from the Naval Battalion, and at 06:00 a company from the 3rd RI and an artillery battery garrisoned the courtyard of the Ministry of War.